epec254/rag_code/Tutorials/3_evaluation_of_rag_studio_chain/README.md

 - `expected_response`.

 The metric's assessment type must be specified as one of `ANSWER` or `RETRIEVAL`.

+MLflow's `make_genai_metric_from_prompt` returns metrics that use integer scores from 1-5, where 5 reflects an input that best matches the supplied criteria.
-The threshold past which the metric is rated affirmatively can optionally be specified.
+The score threshold for rating the metric True or False can optionally be specified.
+The threshold defaults to 3.

+You can also specify whether higher or lower values are better for the metric using `greater_is_better`.
+This can be useful, for example, when defining a metric that measures the harmfulness of a response.

 ```
 import pandas as pd